799A Dissertation (MA) in Anthropology

 - how to organize their data and articulate their arguments coherently and clearly.

 Assessment: the dissertation element is a quarter of the degree.
-A distinction mark in the dissertation is required for the award of a distinction overall, likewise, a merit mark.
-Achievement in the dissertation is given particular attention in the writing of personal references, especially in applications for research degrees.
+A distinction mark in the dissertation is required for the award of a degree with distinction overall, likewise, a merit mark.
+Achievement in the dissertation is given particular attention in the writing of personal references, especially in applications for research degrees (MPhil/PhD).